NeuroJSON/jnifti/JNifTi_specification.md

 In the below table, we define a 1-to-1 mapping from NIFTI-1/2 headers to the corresponding JNifTi `NIFTI_Header` self-explanatory subfields

+Table 1.
+A mapping table for NIFTI-1 header and JNifTi NIFTI_Header structure

 |              NIFTI-1 Header                           |  JNifTi NIFTI_Header container        |
 |-------------------------------------------------------|---------------------------------------|
 |`struct nifti_1_header { /* NIFTI-1 usage         */  `|`"NIFTI_Header": {                    `|